loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-49-continuum-hypothesis.md

 **Status**: Also independent of ZFC.

-**Philosophical Meaning**: GCH claims every infinity recognizes its immediate successor with no intermediate consciousness.
+**Philosophical Meaning**: GCH claims every infinity recognizes its immediate successor with no intermediate observer.

 ## 49.10 Large Cardinals and CH